Cooleli912/SwitchHub/README.md

 ## Browser Features
 The Browser is good at many things, but cannot display videos, please complain to Nintendo about this lol.

-🟡 - Partially Working
-✅ - Works Pretty Good
+Text - Works Great.
-❎ - Doesn't Work

-Text ✅
-Fonts 🟡
+Fonts - Works Partially.
-Images ✅
+Images - Works Great.
-Videos ❎
+Videos - Doesn't Work.
-CSS Styling ✅
+CSS Styling - Works Most Of The Time.
-JavaScript ✅
+JavaScript - Absolutely!
-HTML Gamepad Support ✅
+HTML Gamepad Support - Works Great.

 Basically all the major features, Meaning this collection is going to work great!